michaelrauh/online-fold/design.md

 1. Read a single word from the stream.
 Remove punctuation and caps.
 Double newlines and periods are marked as text breaks.
 2. Make the initial state object
-    1. Center map - RHS center to boxes
+    1. Center map - LHS center to boxes
-        1. RHS center is all but the left column
+        1. LHS center is all but the right column
     2. next map - map from word to set of following word
     3. previous map - map from word to set of previous word
     4. boxes - all previously found boxes mapped from dimensions to set of box.
-        1. boxes are compound structures holding an array of arrays with the text of the overlaps contained, the LHS center and diagonals.
+        1. boxes are compound structures holding an array of arrays with the text of the overlaps contained, the RHS center (local center as the "new" box is considered to be joining from the left) and diagonals.
             1. diagonals is a list of set.
 Each set contains the words at index distance from top left corner.
-            2. LHS center is all but the right column.
+            2. RHS center is all but the left column.
     5. phrases - a suffix tree with every phrase seen so far.
     5. raw - all words since the last break.
 Start is a break.
 Ideally this is a queue for fast addition to the end.
     6. increment - the new boxes that have not been sifted yet.
 Set of boxes.